 No, except to the degree that doing so symbolically represents for you going inward…going deep within and quietly sitting in your inner chamber and training yourself to know the inner impulse…intuition.
 This is where God’s presence resides…where God’s voice is heard…where fellowship with the Divine takes place.
 Going to worship…celebrating the mystery of the Mass…these are other ways of entering into the inner chamber where God is met and transformation takes place.
 But nowhere is more natural than going frequently – and you can do this anywhere – into the inner chamber.
 I practice meditating, for example, when I’m waiting in line or caught in traffic or flying on a plane.

 Making this your spiritual practice brings you instantly into the present moment.
-And, this present moment is pregnant with God’s
+And, this present moment is pregnant with God’s Presence.

 Making this your spiritual practice does not make you spiritual.
 You are spiritual already.
 This makes you human – which is the ultimate expression of spirituality or spiritual maturity – and what is needed today are not more religious people…more “spiritual” people but people who are becoming more and more human.